Phone-GWP-group

 Essential information for export packing lists

-To facilitate a smooth and transparent shipment process, here are ten essential pieces of information your export packing list should include:
+To facilitate a smooth and transparent shipment process, here are ten essential pieces of information your export packing list should include.

-- Consignee contact info.
+• Consignee contact information.

-- Total packages within the shipment.
+• Total packages within the shipment.

-- Volume and weight (per package).
+• The volume and weight (per package).

 Ensure your date is correct